stu-ba/yap-3-user-guide/system-commands.md

 <a name="introduction"></a>
 ## Introduction

-Commands are used to controll some parts of Yap application from command-line.
+Commands are used to control some parts of Yap application from command-line.
 Commands leverage Artisan command-line interface.

 > Artisan is the command-line interface included with Laravel.
 It provides a number of helpful commands that can assist you while you build your application.